aws-samples/aws-modernization-with-docker/content/31_Docker_ECS_Integration/10_migrate_to_ecs.md

 cat aws-cloudformation.yaml
 ```

-Note that, the generated AWS Cloudformation template `aws-cloudformation.yaml` has around 650+ lines of code that we never coded, but the same compose files that we used for local development generated it for us in ECS context, thereby keeping a consistant developer experience.
+Note that the generated AWS Cloudformation template `aws-cloudformation.yaml` has around 650+ lines of code that we never coded, but the same compose files that we used for local development generated it for us in ECS context, thereby keeping a consistant developer experience.

 You can view the entire CloudFormation stack at https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks?filteringStatus=active&filteringText=&viewNested=true&hideStacks=false